MFM Presents… Brief Recess

 So folks will be able to submit

-video information to this tracker so that we can keep all of the information also and from a national perspective in what we're doing.
-That's so important.
+video information to this tracker so that we can keep all of the information also and from a national perspective in that's so important.
+So most as someone who gets so many

-So most, as someone who gets so many uh people reaching out to me for help, that is 90% of the things are just info sharing.
+people reaching out to me for help, that is 90% of the things are just info sharing.

-So, we're that's going to be a way for people to be able to communicate with us directly and send us information so that we have it on and able to share it into the public record.
+So that's going to be a way for people to be able to communicate with us directly and send us information so that we have it on and able to share it into the public record.

 The second piece, and I know this sounds so,

-but you said it earlier.
-Just for the purposes of winning in the courtroom, we have to not just win in, you know, and obviously in public opinion, we have to win in the courtroom.
+but you said it earlier, just for the purposes of winning in the courtroom, we have to not just win in, you know, and obviously in public opinion, we have to win in the courtroom.

 It does.
 It really does for people who don't.

-And so, and for us in Congress,
+And for us in Congress,

 it's critical for us to have all this information.
+The second piece, which we announced today, is we're going to be launching.

-Our very first one is going to be in Los Angeles.
+um some field hearings that will be happening in communities across the country our very first one is going to be in Los Angeles.
 We'll be announcing the date hopefully here in the next

-week or two.
+week or so.
 Yeah, that'd be great.

 Share it with us.
 We can put it out on the channel.